dmitrii602/wmc-docs/docs/security.md

 ## Bug bounty program

-In line with our strategy of being the safest way for users to access crypto:
+As part of our commitment to being the safest way for users to access decentralized services:

-- Coinbase will be extending our [best-in-industry](https://www.coinbase.com/blog/celebrating-10-years-of-our-bug-bounty-program) million-dollar [HackerOne bug bounty program](https://hackerone.com/coinbase?type=team) to cover the Base network, the Base bridge contracts, and Base infrastructure.
+- WMTx is extending its [top-tier](#) million-dollar [HackerOne bug bounty program](#) to cover the WMTx network, the WMTx bridge contracts, and WMTx infrastructure.
-- Coinbase will be working in tandem with OP Labs to harden the security guarantees of Bedrock and accelerate the timeline for decentralized fault-proofs on the [OP Stack](https://stack.optimism.io/).
+- WMTx will collaborate closely with OP Labs to enhance the security guarantees of Bedrock and expedite the implementation of decentralized fault-proofs on the [OP Stack](https://stack.optimism.io/).
-- Coinbase's bug bounty program will run alongside Optimism's existing [Immunefi Bedrock bounty program](https://immunefi.com/bounty/optimism/) to support the open source [Bedrock](https://stack.optimism.io/docs/releases/bedrock/) OP Stack framework.
+- WMTx's bug bounty program will operate in parallel with Optimism's existing [Immunefi Bedrock bounty program](https://immunefi.com/bounty/optimism/) to support the open-source [Bedrock](https://stack.optimism.io/docs/releases/bedrock/) OP Stack framework.

 ---

 ## Reporting vulnerabilities

-All potential vulnerability reports can be submitted via the [HackerOne](https://hackerone.com/coinbase) platform.
+Potential vulnerabilities can be reported through the [HackerOne](https://hackerone.com/wmtx) platform.

-The HackerOne platform allows us to have a centralized and single reporting source for us to deliver optimized SLA's and results.
-All reports submitted to the platform are triaged around the clock by our team of Coinbase engineers with domain knowledge, assuring the best quality of review.
+Using HackerOne allows us to consolidate all reports into a single, streamlined system, ensuring efficient response times and effective resolutions.
+Every submission is reviewed 24/7 by our dedicated WMTx engineering team, who possess deep expertise in the relevant domains, guaranteeing a thorough and accurate assessment.

-For more information on reporting vulnerabilities and our HackerOne bug bounty program, view our [security program policies](https://hackerone.com/coinbase?view_policy=true).
+For more details on how to report vulnerabilities and to learn more about our HackerOne bug bounty program, please refer to our [security program policies](https://hackerone.com/wmtx?view_policy=true).

 ---